How do I plan a safe event for my community?

 Venue

 As you think through the basic details of your event, it’s important to evaluate the venue.
-If you are hosting the event anywhere other than your affiliate location, please review the terms of the lease agreement carefully.
+If you are hosting the event anywhere other than your Affiliate location, please review the terms of the lease agreement carefully.
 In fact, you may want to ask your local attorney to review it before you sign on the dotted line.
 No matter where your event will be held, be sure to discuss the event details with property management, including: date, time, number of attendees, noise or vibration concerns, and any safety, parking or traffic issues.
 It may help to diagram the space with designated areas for WOD, spectators, vendors, check-in, warm-up, tent city, food and beverage all included.
 Review the sketch for safety and practical use.
 Take note of the flooring at the event venue.
-You wouldn’t lift heavy weights on a basketball court in your affiliate, and it doesn’t make sense to do it anywhere else either!
+You wouldn’t lift heavy weights on a basketball court in your Affiliate, and it doesn’t make sense to do it anywhere else either!

 Programming

 Sure, you want your event to be challenging to draw the excitement of the crowd, but it should be designed with the safety of the competitors in mind.
 How many WODs are they expected to complete in a day?
 How many reps?
 What are the weights being used?
-Be sure to consider the athletes’ safety as you determine their tasks for the weekend.
-Will any of the competitors be under the age of 12?
-If so, carefully consider the type of competitive workouts that you are planning for youth participants.
+Be sure to consider the athletes’ safety as you determine their workouts for the weekend.
+Will any of the competitors be under the age of 12 If so, carefully consider the type of competitive workouts that you are planning for youth participants.
 Additionally, don’t forget to plan how you will ensure athletes’ ability to safely complete the movements required throughout the event.
 Will you thoroughly review the movement standards with both athletes and judges in advance?
 Are judges prepared to stop an athlete from continuing a WOD if they aren’t moving safely?
 These are important steps towards ensuring a safe event for all.
-If you are utilizing any vertical apparatus or elevated workouts (e.g., pullup bars, muscle up rings, peg boards, etc.), consider what safety features you will have in place for the competitors.
+If you are utilizing any vertical apparatus or elevated workouts (e.g., pullup bars, muscle up rings, peg boards, etc.), be sure to consider what safety features you will have in place for the competitors.
 A crash mat can provide a much safer landing on a missed rep than a concrete floor.

 Special Event Coverage